 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Medication overuse headache is a chronic headache that occurs in people with a pre-existing primary headache, such as migraine or tension-type headache, following overuse of any kind of acute headache medications.
+Medication overuse headache is a chronic headache that occurs in people with a preexisting primary headache, such as migraine or tension-type headache, following overuse of any kind of acute headache medication.
 In this update, the author provides an update on the definition, pathophysiology, clinical aspects, and treatment strategies of this headache type.

 • Medication overuse headache is a common and disabling disorder that affects 1% to 2% of the general population.
 It is extremely important to recognize and treat this condition.

 • Overuse of any kind of acute headache medications can lead to the development of medication overuse headache.